 This new international interest, fuelled by availability of funding, could be attributed to India's booming economy.
 As Alain Willaume, co-curator for the Indian line-up at Arles, points out: "This emergence of a new stream of Indian photographers since 3-4 years coincides with the visible consequences of the opening up of the country's economy."
 That is a reality that Anay Mann, a 33-year-old photographer whose work will be exhibited at Arles, depicts, as it's one he's most familiar with.
+His previous series depicted successful Indian CEOs, rock bands, tattooed youth lounging in cars, kicking footballs about or chatting on cellphones, and androgynous nymphets playing video games—images of the "burgeoning middle and upper-middle class" that he identifies with.
+About Nitika, constructed yet intimate portraits of his wife and their newborn, to be exhibited at Arles, acquaint the viewer with a deeper, personal reality.
+"My lifestyle in an urban city, my family, these are part of my life, and photographing them is not work at all, it's fun!"

 Also exhibiting his work at Arles this year is Bharat Sikka, 34, an accomplished commercial photographer whose Indian Men series—candid portraits of his father, friends, father-in-law, in their environments—took New York by storm in 2003.
 With them, Sikka wished to dispel stereotyped images and opinions: "Indian women were exotic beauties, and the man was a snake-charmer, sadhu or the guy in a slum."
 The Space In Between, his series of urbanscapes to be shown at Arles, documents the rapidly changing face of Indian metros—Calcutta, Mumbai, Delhi, Bangalore, Nagpur and Goa, which, Sikka observes, are "caught in a kind of vacuum—they're developing rapidly, but it's not a balanced growth".